-So I just started reading The History of Tom Jones, a Foundling.
-I knew it was going to be great because my erudite great uncle mentioned it in the same sentence as Look Homeward, Angel, David Copperfield, and The Adventures of Augie March, three pillars of the bildungsroman genre, and all on the list of the top 100 works of classic literature.
+So I just started reading essay of The History of Tom Jones, a Foundling.
+I knew it was going to be great because my erudite great uncle (essay writer) mentioned it in the same sentence as Look Homeward, Angel, David Copperfield, and The Adventures of Augie March, three pillars of the bildungsroman genre, and all on the list of the top 100 works of classic literature.

 I’ve just begun and already I’m sucked in.
 The primary reason is that the plot is sound.
 Immediately there is a serious event – the foundling’s placement in the arms of Mr. Allworthy, whose name says it all, and the subsequent attempt at finding out whose child it is.